 This summer, add this marshmallow constellation activity to your thematic units on space!

 Want a fun way to learn about the stars you can see in North America during the summer?
-Start by doing this summer skies marshmallow constellations project before going on any camping adventures this summer!
+Start by doing this summer skies marshmallow constellations STEM activity before going on any camping adventures this summer!

 One of our favorite summer activities is to go out to the country where my in-laws live, turn off all the lights, and gaze at the stars.